101 W County Line Rd #230, Littleton, CO 80129 | Mon - Fri, 09:00am - 05:00pm

 All rights reserved.
 This product is copyrighted by Physicians' Ally, Inc..
 No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior written permission of the copyright owner.

-Thank you for for considering the HIPAA Outpatient Practice Policies and Procedures Toolkit.
-We are certain you will find the manual an invaluable tool in building your practice's compliance program.
 We are available to help you with any compliance questions or concerns you may have to facilitate your implementation of your compliance program.
-If you have any questions, please contact me at 303-586-9390.
+If you have any questions about the Compliance Plan, please contact me at 303-586-9390.
 We look forward to hearing from you, and hope that you tell other practice administrators and physicians about this product if it exceeds your expectations.
 Sincerely, Marcia L. Brauchler President

-The HIPAA Outpatient Practice Policies and Procedures Toolkit is customized to your particular practice.
-Once your purchase is complete, you will recieve an email with your documents.
+The OSHA COVID-19 Emergency Temporary Standard (ETS) Addendum is customized to your particular practice.
+Once your order is complete, you will receive an email with your documents.

 Please ensure that you review your entered information carefully, as you will not be able to modify it in your generated documents.